Chiller PLC Refurbishment

-Before we fit the refurbished Chiller PLC let's have a look at why it failed in the first place.
+Before we fit the refurbished PLC, let's have a look at why it failed in the first place.
 Most commonly rain water has got into a component such as the plug that screws onto a solenoid.
-The fault can be traced by assessing how the PLC or relay board failed, then fault finding the chiller using a multi-meter.
-It would be rather embarrassing to fit a refurbished controller and then blow it again after switching the chilled water system on!
+The fault can be traced by assessing how the PLC or relay board failed, then fault finding the chiller using a multimeter.
+It would be rather embarrassing to fit a refurbished controller and then blow it again after switching the machine on!

 Failures From Within the Controller

-Although the most common reason to refurbish a chiller controller is earth leakage, the controls and electronics can slowdown or fail completely from within the controller.
-Dust can cause 'tracking' across a printed circuit board causing internal failure of components.
-Also, issues to the line voltage can cause the wrong volts to come out of the other side of a transformer- corrupting the program, causing 'ghost lights' and program malfunctions.
-All of this is checked prior to the controller refurbishment to ensure the job goes as it should.
-12 month guarantee on all our refurbished chiller controllers.
+Although the most common reason to refurbish a controller is earth leakage, the electronics can slowdown or fail completely from within the controller.
+Dust can cause 'tracking' across a printed circuit board, causing internal failure of components.
+Also, issues to the line voltage can cause the wrong volts to come out of the other side of a transformer.
+This can corrupt the program, causing 'ghost lights' and malfunctions.
+All of this is checked prior to the controller refurbishment, to ensure the job goes as it should.
+12 month guarantee on all of our refurbished controllers.

 To read about fitting a different controller through chiller upgrade Click Here